 I hold an MA degree in Integral Counseling Psychology from the California Institute of Integral Studies in San Francisco, California.
 “Integral” refers to integrating “the religious, mythic and symbolic philosophies of ancient traditions with the empirical, analytic paradigms of modern science.”
 It represents the idea of the whole person: body, mind, and spirit.

-I have been seeing clients since 1990 and am trained and experienced in a variety of areas, including assessment and treatment of issues related to compulsive behaviors, sex addiction, women’s issues, sexual orientation, alternative sexuality, depression, anxiety, relationship issues and couples therapy.
-I was trained by Pat Carnes at the Meadows in 1999 to work with Sex Addiction.
+I have been seeing clients since 1990 and am trained and experienced in a variety of areas, including assessment and treatment of issues related to compulsive behaviors, women’s issues, sexual orientation, alternative sexuality, depression, anxiety, relationship issues and couples therapy.
 I also completed Level II training in EMDR in 1999 and have continued my study of EMDR with advanced specialized training.
 In 2003 I completed a six-month training in Sensorimotor Psychotherapy to facilitate my understanding of trauma in the body.
 In 2009 I completed an intensive three-year training in Accelerated Experiential Dynamic Psychotherapy (AEDP).
 The heart of AEDP’s philosophy is to create secure attachment in therapy so that feelings that have seemed too overwhelming and hard to experience by oneself can be safely felt and explored with another.
 In 2013 I was certified to work with shame by Bret Lyon and Sheila Rubin.
 Shame is difficult to work with by its very nature, and can often be the one area that gets left out of many therapies.